 This ancient port city can be found on the east coast of Sicily, and it sits at the foot of Mount Etna.
 In fact, some of the best trails that lead up the volcano come from this city; if you are planning on hiking up there, this might be your first stop.

+There are many great things to do in Catania.
 The city square features a unique and quite wonderful statue known as the Fontana dell’Elefante, as well as access to Catania Cathedral, the interior of which is impeccably decorated.

 Being a coastal town, seafood is the speciality, and there are plenty of boats coming in and out regularly with fresh catches.
 There’s even a great little market if you want to buy your own.